ptsteadman/notebook/stories/summer-of-kms.md

 "Are you Jewish?" asked Chris.
 He looked at her again: obviously she was.

-It had taken Chris a few semesters of college to realize that the girls who talked to him at parties were usually of a certain type: Jewish, from New York or Long Island, usually wealthy.
+It had taken Chris a few semesters of college to realize that the girls who talked to him at parties were usually Jewish, from New York or Long Island, and often wealthy.

 "I grew up in a Hasidic family, but now I'm estranged," said Elkie.

 "Wow, I'm sorry.
 Losing your family is really rough."

 "It's okay.
 Are you Jewish?"

 "No, not really," said Chris.
 "Hasidic?
 Is that like Orthodox?"

-"Like Orthodox, but a cult, you know, in South Williamsburg?
+"Like Orthodox, but a cult, you know?
 They're awful.
 Honestly, I wish the Nazis had finished the job."

-"What do you mean by finished the job." said Chris.
+"What do you mean by finished the job," said Chris.

 "The Nazis killed almost all of the Hasids, but some of them got away to Brooklyn."